vygr/ChrysaLisp/STATUS.md

 Changed the install network to a 3x3 mesh to not overload the Raspberry PI.

 Textfield widget now has :clear_text property.
-This is mapped to :text property depending on the value of a :mode (nil | t) property.
+This is mapped to :text property depending on the value of a :mode (:nil | :t) property.

 Implemented `(if ...)` in VP code !
 Nice performance boost across the system.